It’s the first day of 2020. I decided to start this year with a bang of new year’s energy.

-Deep down for me, and I suspect for many women, there is a feeling that we are more attractive if we are invited rather than actively inviting the men.
-It’s the same old Cinderella complex, waiting for a man to come, wake you from a passive slumber to validate you.
-In fact, many men seem to like the idea of women asking them to dance to take the constant pressure of initiation off them.
-But I’ve also heard from a man that he didn’t want women to ask him to dance because he felt that would be taking away the last clear domain of power that men had.
-Whatever.
+Deep down for me, and I suspect for many of us women, we feel more attractive if we are chosen.
+It’s the same old Cinderella complex, waiting for a man to come, wake us from a passive slumber to validate us as worthy.
+But that’s the old way, or is it?
+Some men seem to like the idea of women asking them to dance to take the constant pressure of initiation off them.
+But I’ve also heard from men say they didn’t want women to ask them to dance because that would be taking away the last clear domain of power that men had.

 So I am going to try the experiment this year and live-blog it as I go along on this post, adding a new entry with data and emotional observations each night after I go out.